turbonemesis/constitution/CONSTITUTION.md

 A. Definition – The term “rule” shall be any act of the Senate that shall command a change throughout the codebase.

-B. Definition – The term “proposal” shall be any new legislation intended to become a "rule" that has yet to be approved.
+B. Definition – The term “proposal” shall be any new legislation intended to become a "rule" that has yet to be formally approved through voting.

-C. Any new proposal's filename shall begin with the date in YYYY-MM-DD format, followed by a brief title of it's contents, followed by "proposal". (ie. 2021-04-22-github-code-review-proposal.md)
+C. Any new proposal's filename shall begin with the date in YYYY-MM-DD format, followed by a brief title of it's contents, followed by "proposal.md". (ie. 2021-04-22-github-code-review-proposal.md)

-D. Proposals shall be submitted electronically with supporting documentation via a github pull-request to the "./rules" folder in the following format:
+D. Proposals shall be submitted electronically with supporting documentation via a github pull-request to the "./rules" folder within this repo in the following format:

 1. Title
 2. Indicate whether it is adding, replacing, or removing a rule